leomeyer/OpenHAT/openhatd/docs/concepts.md

 ![](images/select_port.png)

 The Select port represents a set of distinct **labeled options**.
 The currently selected option number is referred to as **Position**, starting with 0.
 Its most useful application is to present the user with a choice; however, the Select port can also have internal uses.
 The most important difference to the Digital port is that the Select port can represent things that do not necessarily have a known state.
 Take, for example, a radio controlled power socket.
 The radio control is one-way only in most cases, so there is no way to know whether the power socket is actually on or off; its state is essentially unknown.
-Such a device can not be modeled with a Digital port as a Digital port must have a known state.
+Such a device can not be modeled with a Digital port as a Digital port is defined to always have a known state.
 It can, however, be conveniently modeled using a Select port with three options: Unknown, Off, and On.
 If the user selects Off or On the command is sent to the socket via radio, but the Select port's state will not reflect the user's choice but instead remain Unknown.

 A Select port supports up to 65535 different labels (or states), but for practical purposes it is recommended to keep this number as low as possible.